C2SM/git-course/advanced/slides/slides.md

 - Two pieces of advice worth more than the mechanics:
   - Description is the part that survives - diff shows what changed, only the description explains why
     - Six months later that's the only record, and what someone reads when deciding whether a change can be reverted
+  - `Fixes #12` keyword = practical detail
+    - GitHub links the PR to the issue immediately, closes the issue on merge
+    - Backlog stays honest without anyone tidying it
   - Size genuinely determines review quality
     - Be blunt about 200 vs. 2000 lines - everyone recognises skimming a huge diff and approving out of politeness
 - Drafts are underused: open one on day one, reviewers can steer the approach before the work is finished